Department of Elementary and Secondary Education Logo

 The Department of Elementary and Secondary Education's (DESE/Department) Early Learning Team has launched a Playful Learning Institute (PLI) pilot initiative.
 Please read below for more information regarding the PLI.

 The Institute is designed for district and school administrators, PK–3 inclusive classroom educators, and Out-of-School Time (OST) program staff and administrators.
-Participants gain tools and strategies to intentionally design and embed playful learning across the course of the day.
-Playful learning supports deep dives into content, creates equitable access to learning for all children, and creates many varied opportunities for authentic assessment, particularly during instructional blocks across the content areas.
+Participants gain tools and strategies to intentionally design and embed playful learning instructional strategies across the course of the day.
+Playful learning supports deep dives into content, creates equitable access to learning for all children, and creates varied opportunities for authentic assessment, particularly during instructional blocks across the content areas.

 Playful Learning Resources